rohinteegavarapu/MathPolice/README.md

 You can choose what difficulty you want by responding to the difficulty input prompt with, "Easy", "Medium", "Hard", "Insane", "Godlike", or "Boss Word 1".

 # Prerequisites:
 You must have Python 3.
+I also recommend Jgrasp if you want to run the Game Calculator.

 # Rules: